dojokata/book/manuscript/01-enter-the-dojo.md

 -# Enter the Dojo

+How does a team develop new skills?
+Do they?
+Heroes?

 A dojo is a place where teams come to develop new skills.
 It is a place for transformation.

 There are a few distinguishing traits of a dojo that make it special.